DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

   - HOWEVER.
 The binary Search based solution opens the door to multi-threading.
 Rust supports race-safe multi-threading via the Rayon Crate.
 By multithreading the binary searches, we get execution times down to 500ms at the 10m input length level.
 Multi-thread the `inputs` sort, and we get to 350ms when both inputs have length of 10m.

 - Go is a reasonable balance of usability and speed.
-There may well be a lot of remaining on the table however, especially as the multithreading is not currently offering the expected acceleration.
-  - Goroutine setup overhead is quite large.
-Perhaps a limited number of goroutines, each assigned a portion of the search work, would be more optimal.
+  - Goroutine setup overhead is quite large, and requires more thought than Rusts's approach of simply replacing a call to an iterator with a parallel_iterator.
+  - Running 10 concurrent goroutines offers a substantial speedup.
+Whilst noticeably faster than node, go still lags a long way behind Rust, especially when multithreaded.
-  - Learning how to use channels may be the appropriate route forwards here.
+  - Learning how to use channels may be the idiomatic approach here.

 |Algo|Input Length||Python|Go|JS / Node|Rust||
 |---|---:|---|---:|---:|---:|---:|---:|